 Avoid eye drops that contain preservatives as they’re a common allergen that can interfere with tear production and make dry eye worse.
 Look for hyaluronic acid, a natural and effective ingredient, or ask your optometrist for recommendations.
 Never use drops beyond the expiry date (write the date you open them on the box).
 Don’t wait for discomfort – if you’re prone to sore eyes, start in the morning and keep yourself topped up all day.

-7 Do your deskercises
+7 Do your desk exercises

-The idea that you can exercise the eye muscles by performing certain movements is rubbish.
+The idea you can exercise the eye muscles by performing certain movements is rubbish.
 What you can do is give them a rest.
 Get into the habit of having 20/20/20 screen breaks.
 Every 20 minutes, look at a point about 20ft away, then blink 20 times.
 Don’t forget that if you use a screen for work, EU regulations mean your employer is legally required to pay for your eye tests.

 8 Remember what helps your heart, helps your eyes

-I always say this when patients ask me what lifestyle changes will preserve their sight.
+I always say this when patients ask me what lifestyle changes will preserve their eyesight.
 Don’t smoke – macular degeneration is four times more likely in smokers.
 And take regular exercise, both to keep your circulation healthy and to help you maintain a healthy weight.

 9 Stop borrowing other people’s reading specs